-MAY will witness the close of a great many church schools.
+May will wituess the close of a great many church schools.
 Will all the Junior Missionary Volunteer Societies close when the schools shut their doors?
 Summer is the time of opportunity.
 Released from study, the boys and girls will find something to do.
 Will such energy be turned into find something to do. channels of usefulness?

 Much depends on the summer Junior superintendent.
 If you are leaving for the summer, be sure a successor is ready to take your place.
-This superintendent should have been appointed as assistant Junior superintendent should have seen lar annual church election.
+This superintendent should have been appointed as assistant Junior superintendent at the regular annual church election.
 If this has been neglected, call the fact to the notice of the church board.
 At any rate, see that some one is chosen to take charge during the summer.

-It is a good plan to ask the new superintendent to meet with the 'society and with the various Junior Missionary Volunteer committees during the month of May, so that the work will not be new to him. н. н.
+It is a good plan to ask the new superintendent to meet with the society and with the various Junior Missionary Volunteer committees during the month of May, so that the work will not be new to him.